-When an IAB-donor-DU is configured with the information to support inter-donor-DU re-routing, the IAB-donor-DU may identify a re-routed UL IP packet based on the source IP address field of the UL packet, and forward the re-routed UL IP packet to the peer IAB-donor-DU via a tunnel.
-In the intra-donor-CU scenario for UL inter-donor-DU rerouting, the IAB-donor-DU and its peer IAB-donor-DU are controlled by the same IAB-donor-CU.
-In the inter-donor-CU case, the IAB-donor-DU and its peer IAB-donor-DU are controlled by different IAB-donor-CUs.
-The inter-donor-DU tunnel is a GTP-U tunnel.
-IAB-donor-CU configures the IAB-donor-DU with a list of TNL addresses and/or prefixes that are subject to inter-donor-DU tunneling and exempt from TNL address filtering.
+When an IAB-donor-DU is configured to support inter-donor-DU re-routing, the IAB-donor-DU may identify a re-routed UL IP packet based on the source IP address field of the UL packet, and forwards UL IP packets, whose source

+IP addresses are anchored at a peer IAB-donor-DU, to this peer IAB-donor-DU via a tunnel.
+The IAB-donor-DU and the peer IAB-donor-DU may be controlled by the same IAB-donor-CU or by two different IAB-donor-CUs.
+The interdonor-DU tunnel may be a GTP-U tunnel.
+The configuration of the tunnel is up to implementation.
+At the IAB-donor-DU forwarding the UL IP packets, inter-donor-DU tunnelling may be restricted to only a subset of the IP addresses anchored at the peer IAB-donor-DU.
+For this purpose, the IAB-donor-CU configures the IAB-donor-DU for forwarding the UL IP packets with a list of TNL addresses and/or prefixes for which tunnelling should be permitted and TNL address filtering should be exempted.

-NOTE: Other tunnel types may be used for the inter-donor-DU tunnel, by implementation.
+NOTE: Tunnel types other than GTP-U may be used for the inter-donor-DU tunnel, by implementation.